OoriData/Toolio/README.md

 Toolio is an OpenAI-like HTTP server API implementation which supports structured LLM response generation (e.g. make it conform to a [JSON schema](https://json-schema.org/)).
 It also implements tool calling by LLMs.
 Toolio is based on the MLX framework for Apple Silicon (e.g. M1/M2/M3/M4 Macs), so **that's the only supported platform at present**.

-Whether the buzzword you're pursuing is tool-calling, function-calling, agentic workflows, compound AI, guaranteed structured output, schema-driven output, guided generation, or steered response, give Toolio a try.
-You can think of it as your "GPT Private Agent", handling intelligent tasks for you, without spilling your secrets.
+Whether the buzzword you're pursuing is tool-calling, function-calling, agentic workflows, compound AI, guaranteed structured output, schema-driven output, guided generation, or steered response, give Toolio a try, in your own private setting.

 Builds on: https://github.com/otriscon/llm-structured-output/